ShubhamGururani/100-days-of-code/log.md

 ### Day 34: March 31, 2018 Saturday

 **Today's Progress**: Solved one codechef problem.
-Not much progress today as I have to travel tomorrow.
+Not much progress today as I have to travel tomorrow so sleeping early.

 **Thoughts**: Today's questions were easy.